 So what is the meaning of LUFS and what does it stand for?
 LUFS (also known as LKFS) stands for “Loudness Units Full Scale” and is a way of measuring average audio levels using the decibel (dB) scale.
 There have been several mechanisms used to gauge the loudness of an audio track over the years.
 Just taking the “True Peak” value is not representative and is easily biassed, RMS (Root Mean Square) is better as it averages over the time period but is still heavily influenced by things like gaps of silence.
 The LUFS standard goes a step further and aims to represent loudness in a way that humans perceive it.
 It has been adopted across TV, film, music, and radio stations for many decades now.

 Apple is the dominant authority when it comes to podcast standards and recommends “-16 dB LKFS [LUFS], with a +/- 1 dB tolerance”.
 Factoring in the tolerance, our recommended range is -17 to -15 LUFS.
-This can be considered the “podcast LUFS standard”.
+This can be considered the “podcast LUFS standard” and a very strong guideline of best practices.

 Industry usage